TurtleCode84/scioly/README.md

 ## Robot Tour

-The task for this year's event was to navigate a robot through a course autonomously in a 4x4 grid (each square 50cm in length), avoiding placed barries and entering certain squares ("gate zones") to earn more points, all while completing the course in as close to a specified target time as possible and stopping the robot as close as possible to a specified target point within the grid.
+The task for this year's event was to navigate a robot through a course autonomously in a 4x4 grid (each square 50cm in length), avoiding placed barriers and entering certain squares ("gate zones") to earn more points, all while completing the course in as close to a specified target time as possible and stopping the robot as close as possible to a specified target point within the grid.

 The robot described below did very well in its competition.